elray72/delos/README.md

-# delos
+# Darwin by Delos
-Darwin by Delos interactive screen application rewritten in React.
+Darwin by Delos interactive screen application written in Javascript.